-Dr. Dodwell is a clinician scientist, and an instructor of orthopedic surgery at the Weill Cornell Medical College.
+Dr. Dodwell is a clinician scientist, and an Assistant Professor of orthopedic surgery at the Weill Cornell Medical College.
 She frequently lectures and mentors medical students, residents, and fellows on clinical topics and orthopedic research.
 Dr. Dodwell is the principal investigator on a number of ongoing multi-center prospective trials in pediatric orthopedic surgery.
 She currently holds grants from the Pediatric Orthopedic Society of North America, AO North America, and the Hospital for Special Surgery Clinician Scientist Development Grant.

 Dr. Dodwell is dedicated to improving pediatric orthopedic care through orthopedic research.
 Her main research interests relate to surgical outcomes and disparities in health care for pediatric orthopedic patients.